You just made it through the most surreal weekend of the pandemic

 This is fine.

 The alternative to going to see Spider-Man is panicking.
 Laying low and waiting for better news.
 Masking up, staying home, and tipping well for takeout.
 But everyone is exhausted from doing that for nearly two full years, aside from those who could never be bothered to do it in the first place.
-Everyone else has panicked, got vaccinated, panicked some more, got boosted, panicked even more than before, got their kids vaccinated, and have now begun to panic yet again.
-No wonder we’re all going to see Spider-Man at the precise moment that Omicron’s terrifying contagiousness makes itself understood!
+Everyone else has panicked, gotten vaccinated, panicked some more, got boosted, panicked even more than before, got their kids vaccinated, and have now begun to panic yet again.
+No wonder we’re all going to see Spider-Man at the precise moment that omicron’s terrifying contagiousness makes itself understood!
 What’s the worst that could happen—we’ll have to panic?

 Anyone who didn’t go out to the movies over the weekend might have gotten another taste of surrealism from home.
-The wildfire-breakout of Omicron in New York last week made NBC studios an unsafe environment for live TV.
+The wildfire-breakout of omicron in New York last week made NBC studios an unsafe environment for live TV.
 Did that stop Lorne Michaels and company from putting on the final Saturday Night Live of 2021?
 Technically yes, but not exactly.

-Instead of just taking the L and airing a rerun, Michaels dismissed most of the cast and crew and put on a zombified version of the scheduled production.
+Instead of just taking the L and airing a rerun, Michaels dismissed most of the cast and crew, pulled the live audience, and put on a zombified version of the scheduled production.
 Host Paul Rudd was on hand to deliver a monologue; musical guest Charli XCX was not.
 High-profile friends of the show Tom Hanks and Tina Fey made it to the studio—wearing hazmat suits, one can only assume—to help introduce digital video shorts taped earlier in the week, along with some favorite holiday-themed sketches.
-Cut and pasted together with slapdash indifference, it was the most that an episode of SNL has ever resembled a lower-tier posthumous 2pac album.
+Cut and pasted together with slapdash indifference, it was the most that an episode of SNL has ever resembled a lower-tier posthumous 2Pac album.

 Was it a case of the-show-must-go-on spirit gone wrong?
 Or was it a case of capitalism triumphing over merited but deeply unwanted panic?
 Either way, it was certainly a far cry from SNL’s first response to pandemic acceleration, back on March 16, 2020, when it suspended production indefinitely.
 (The show resumed about a month later, with its first fully remote episode.)
 This time, instead of pulling the plug, SNL had Tina Fey and Michael Che reading Weekend Update jokes off of printed pages on the main stage.